 Outdoor living spaces can be defined by any or all of an outdoor kitchen, patio, deck, portico covered area, screen or sun room, in-ground pool, spa tub, backyard sports or activities, and as much more as you can imagine.
 Continue reading

-In designing and developing many several home addition projects, requests to the Design Build Pros for a home library to be incorporated has increased.
+In designing and developing many several home addition projects, requests to the Design Build Planners for a home library to be incorporated has increased.
 Some designs have been for full rooms, while others just a nook.
 Others have requested built-in cabinetry for book storage and display in great rooms.

 Research has shown that many Americans read less these days.
 Plus those that read often opt to do so electronically via a computer or a Kindle, Nook, or other reading device.
 Others turn to audio books as a multi-task time saver.
 We even have a client, who is an avid runner that has replaced her iPod music with Fifty Shades of Grey.
 Continue reading

 No matter what the weather’s like in your part of the country, seasonal rooms and sunrooms can be a welcome and flexible addition to your home’s layout.
 Whether the sunshine is constant or only an occasional visitor, get inspired by one of these spaces to create your own sensational sunroom, full of natural light.

 Sunrooms tend to be a very popular, bonus room in a home.
 Regardless of the planned use, a sunroom becomes place of relaxation and enjoyment.
 Continue reading

 There’s just something about a room that has a fireplace and a mantel that changes the entire feeling of a house.
 Transforming it from a place to hang a hat into a real home, a warm fireplace with a beautiful mantel can be a wonderful sight to behold at the end of a long day.
 Unfortunately, a lot of fireplace mantels are just plain ugly, unusable or in a state of disrepair – especially in older homes.